ioggstream/python-course/python-high-school/00_intro.md

 **An historical note**

-Computers, for performance reasons, use memory in chunks called blocks or pages: for example you can't use a single bit of memory similarly to how you can't use a single line of your notebook.
+Computers, for performance reasons, use memory in chunks called blocks or pages: for example, you can't use a single bit of memory similarly to how you can't use a single line of your notebook 📓.

-For this reasom it is convenient to use powers of $2^{10}$ to represent the size of files and memory.
+For this reason, it is convenient to use powers of $2^{10}$ to represent the size of files and memory.
-They are called "kibi (Ki)", "mebi (Mi)", "gibi (Gi)", .. to avoid confusion with the powers of $10^{3}$, that are called "kilo (k)", "mega (Mi)", "giga (Gi)", and so on.
+They are called "kibi (Ki)", "mebi (Mi)", "gibi (Gi)", etc., to avoid confusion with the powers of $10^{3}$, which are called
+"kilo (k)", "mega (Mi)", "giga (Gi)", and so on.

 The unit of measure of information is the Byte $B$.